LaunchCode-Education-Archived/liftoff-OLD/articles/deploy-java/README.md

 ## Pivotal Web Services Setup

-Pivotal Web Services will be the cloud hosting provider for this tutorial.
+Pivotal Web Services will be the cloud hosting provider for this article.
 There are many cloud hosts available to consider (Amazon, Azure, etc), but we'll be using Pivotal because it has a lot of support for deploying Spring Boot applications and is relatively inexpensive.

 Create a [Pivotal Account](https://pivotal.io/platform).
 You will need to provide a credit card number, and a phone number to verify.
 Later in this chapter, we'll cover how to make sure everything is un-deployed so you don't incur any nasty hosting fees.